 Chris: Are there any deal term mechanisms being employed to deal with the uncertainty of the pandemic and the 2020 recession?

 Josh: I think that buyers and sellers are going to disagree on the future more than ever.
 I feel like there is a 50% chance things go back to normal and a 50% chance they go to recessionary levels.
 To solve for this, I’m seeing working capital terms for the supply chain in case it gets interrupted.
 If the business ends up requiring more working capital to run because you have to hold more inventory, then you will have some clawback provisions added for that instance.
 More commonly, I’m seeing some sort of earn out that de-risks it entirely.
 These terms say something along the lines of, if everything goes back to normal, I’ll pay you full price, otherwise, I have to get some discount that can sit in escrow.

-Chris: Any final thoughts for business owners who want to sell and what they should be prepared for?
+Chris: Our small business consultancy in Austin has spend a lot of time with owners who are considering selling.
+Any final thoughts for business owners who want to sell and what they should be prepared for?